SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A Load-store architecture is a type of instruction set architecture which only has instructions that either do ALU operation {{c1::access (load/store) memory}}, never at the same time.
 For a load-store architecture, all things being operated on must be in registers.

+The machine code of a program depends on the ISA, but also on other things about the computer (e.g. OS)

 ##### Instruction-level parallelism

 Instruction-level parallelism is the parallel execution of instructions of a single thread (thus it is different from concurrency).
-In general, the goal of instruction-level parallelism is to keep all of the CPU busy fors of instruction-level parallelism include Instruction pipelining, Out-of-order execution + register renaming, speculative execution + branch prediction.
+In general, the goal of instruction-level parallelism is to keep all of the processor busy fors of instruction-level parallelism include Instruction pipelining, Out-of-order execution + register renaming, speculative execution + branch prediction.
 Instruction pipelining attempts to keep every part of the processor busy with some instruction by dividing incoming instructions into a series of sequential steps (the eponymous "pipeline") performed by different processor units with different parts of instructions processed in parallel.
 Out-of-order execution executes instructions as resources are available, rather than the order in the program, if this is possible.